Geodesic Growth of some 3-dimensional RACGs: Introduction

 Moreover, it is well understood how the geometry of the defining graph reflects on the standard growth of $C_\Gamma$ with respect to $V$: it only depends on the cliques of $\Gamma$ of each size (see \cite[Proposition 17.4.2.]{DavisBook} or \cite{Paris,Steinberg}).
 For example, in the case of RACGs based on trees, this implies that the growth only depends on the number of vertices and edges of the tree.

 Geodesic growth is still a very mysterious object compared to the standard growth and it is not clear which properties of the defining graph are reflected into the geodesic growth function.
-In \cite{CiobanuKolpakov}, Ciobanu and Kolpakov showed that there exists infinite pairs non-isomorphic RACGs based on trees with the same geodesic growth with respect to the standard generators.
-These examples were based on co-spectral defining graphs, but then they gave infinite pairs of non-isomorphic RACGs with con-spectral defining graph and different geodesic growth with respect to the standard generating set.
+In \cite{CiobanuKolpakov}, Ciobanu and Kolpakov showed that there exist infinitely many pairs of non-isomorphic RACGs based on trees with the same geodesic growth series with respect to the standard generators.
+These examples were based on co-spectral defining graphs, but then they gave infinitely many pairs of non-isomorphic RACGs with co-spectral defining graphs and different geodesic growth series with respect to the standard generating set.

-On the other hand, if the defining graph poses enough symmetry (the graph is link-regular), then the main Theorem of \cite{antolin2013geodesic} states that the geodesic growth only depends on the number of cliques of each size and the isomorphism types of the links of the cliques.
+On the other hand, if the defining graph poses enough symmetry (the graph is link-regular), then the main theorem of \cite{antolin2013geodesic} states that the geodesic growth only depends on the number of cliques of each size and the isomorphism types of the links of the cliques.
 A simplicial graph is link-regular, if the number of elements of the link of a clique only depends on the size of the clique (See Definition \ref{link-regular}).

 For example, if $\Gamma$ is a totally disconnected graph with $n$ vertices, then it is link regular, and $C_\Gamma$ is a free product of cyclic groups of order 2.
 It is well-known that